Katie Holmes Watching Suri Grow Up Is Heartbreaking,’The Arrangement’ Connection

 Holmes’ most recent role has involved playing a young Jackie Kennedy on the hit series Kennedys: After Camelot.
 She has also gotten behind the camera as director for the film All We Had and for one episode in the most recent season of the series.

-During the same interview Katie was sure to share how it is sometimes a struggle to balance her busy and successful career with being the best mother she can be.
+During the same interview, Katie was sure to share how it is sometimes a struggle to balance her busy and successful career with being the best mother she can be.
 She notes that when it comes down to it, her time with her daughter comes first.

 Holmes was thrust into mega-stardom shortly after Dawson’s Creek went off the air, when she became involved with Tom Cruise.
 The beauty became ever in the spotlight, and following the demise of their marriage, Holmes became aware as to the fact that shielding her daughter from the negative effects of the press was paramount.